This object is not on display at the National Air and Space Museum. It is either on loan or in storage.

 Collection Item Summary:

-This is a replica of the fallen astronaut statue made by Belgian artist Paul van Hoeydonck.
-The original statuette, along with a plaque listing the names of the lost space travelers, was placed without publicity on the Moon by Apollo 15 commander Dave Scott in August 1971.
-Scott intended the gesture to commemorate the fourteen U.S. astronauts and Soviet cosmonauts who had died previous to the flight of Apollo 15 in 1971.
+This fallen astronaut figurine made by Belgian artist Paul van Hoeydonck is similar to the one placed without publicity on the Moon by Apollo 15 commander Dave Scott in August 1971, along with a memorial plaque.
+Scott intended the gesture to commemorate fourteen U.S. astronauts and Soviet cosmonauts who had died prior to that mission.

 The Museum received this statuette on April 17, 1972, the day after CBS anchorman Walter Cronkite revealed, during the broadcast of the Apollo 16 launch, the existence of the "fallen astronaut" and plaque as the first art on the Moon.

 Paul Van Hoeydonck donated the artifact to the Museum in 1972.